Design your impact

 - does your organization/group have all the right skills and expertise to implement these activities successfully, or do you need external project partners?

-- did you consider the efficiency of your activities? (e.g., group size, methods used, real-life applications, etc.)
+- did you consider the efficiency of your activities (for example group size, methods used, real-life applications, etc.)?

 - are you sure that these activities will deliver the outputs?

-Reminder: check if the answers given still correspond to the answers from stages 1, 2 and 3.
-Do the activities tie in with the answers to the questions under impact, outcome and output?
+Reminder: check if the answers given still correspond to the answers from the previous stages.
+Do the activities tie in with the answers to the questions under the impact, outcome, and output?
 Can this fact be backed up by either experience or research?

 To make the planning of this stage as specific as possible, the group can take extra steps, such as: